 Compared to other pet strollers made by Pet Gear and other brands this model is probably middle of the road for price point, retailing for $60.
 Mom thinks it is well worth the price for its quality of materials, construction and features.
 It is available through various online retailers.
 Mom spotted one at our local pet store, too.
 She purchased mine on Amazon with a gift card that she got in her stocking last Christmas.

-I rate the Pet Gear Happy Trail Lite No Zip Pet Stroller (AKA Motu2) 1 ¾ kitty winks out of 2 kitty winks, + a bonus tail wiggle for the cubby holes and basket!
+I rate the Pet Gear Happy Trail Lite No Zip Pet Stroller (AKA Motu2) 3 1/2 out of 4 paws + a bonus tail wiggle for the cubby holes and basket!
 Tee hee hee!
+Note: This post was updated on 9/1/17 to include this new rating scale.

 Have you considered getting your kitty or D-O-G a pet stroller?
 Is there a particular brand or model out on the market that you think your pet would like?
 I would love for you to comment.
 Thanks for reading this post.
 If you liked it, please keep an eye out for my upcoming video where Motu2 and I go on another outing.
 Thanks for stopping by.
 Mew Mew!